glion14/invenio-migration/README.md

 # License
 This project is licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) License - see the LICENSE file for details

-# Possible future work

-- Making checksum validation on files upload more resilient as it's currently not really stable.